zj27/fibwebservice/doc/func_spec.md

 ### Better Caching
 * Add support for external cache server like memcached.
 * The normal "key-value" cache is not best for the fabonacci list.
 For example, if a list of 10 fibonacci numbers need to be updated as 20, it's actually not necessary to store the whole list of 20, but only need the last 10 numbers.
-One idea is to make the cache support "extend" the existing cache data.
+One idea is to make the cache support "expansion" of the existing cache data.
 Another idea is the split the fibonacci number in different "key", for the same example, store the list of last 10 number into another key.
 But it will increase the complexity of the code to split and reconstruct the fibonacci list.

 ### Compression on Response Data
 * The returned fabonaaci numbers data may be big in size, so the network transmission will become the bottleneck.
 So the response could be compressed by encoding.
 And the client will decode it to get the right data.